BJP sweeps UP Legislative Council polls; SP draws a blank | Politics

 - India

-Two independents and a candidate from the Jansatta Dal (Loktantrik) emerged victorious in the elections to the local authority constituencies.
+Two independents and a candidate from the Jansatta Dal (Loktantrik) emerged victorious in the elections.

 ''In the last elections held in 2016, the BJP had not won any of the seats, which went to polls this time,'' UP minister JPS Rathore told PTI.